IlyaBoyur/IlyaBoyur/README.md

 I'm 29 years old **backend** developer.

 What I'm already:
-- 🐍 started Python development for a more than 1 year ago
+- 🐍 started Python development for a more than 2 years ago
 - 👨‍🎓 graduated from Yandex.
 Praktikum recently

 I study right now:
 - flask
-- asyncio, aiohttp
+- ELK

 What I'm into:
 - 🏃 morning run (these pleasant 🐕 duties)